Tackle the months you've just spent hibernating with some good, old-fashioned fun in the great outdoors.

 Whether you’re a coastal cruiser, a seasoned city slicker, a lycra fanatic or a hipster with a fixie, we have a bike trail for you.
 So, hop on your favourite two wheels and start pedalling through some of the Gold Coast's best bike rides.

 Burleigh Heads Walking Track

-If you're out for some leisurely exercise or you've got some little tuckers with their training wheels, take your bikes for a spin starting at Burleigh hill.
+If you're out for some leisurely exercise or you've got some little tuckers with their training wheels, take your bikes for a spin starting at Burleigh Hill.
 Enjoy the flat ride and let the coastal breeze flow through your hair for a cruisey family morning ride.
-If you want an extra challenge, stay on the track all the way through to Miami and treat yourself with a delicious healthy brunch at BSKT for a refuel before you head back.
-Next time, switch up your route, start at Miami and refuel with waffles at Oh My Waffle—you’ve totally earned it!
+If you want an extra challenge, stay on the track all the way through to Miami and treat yourself with a delicious healthy brunch at BSKT for a re-fuel before you head back.

 Main Beach to The Spit

 Northern Gold Coasters have the perfect riding track for the fam, if your little ones are a bit older and ready for slight challenge or you want to head out by yourself for a leisurely hour and a half round.
 This one has a mix of bike path and bush track starting at the Southport Surf Life Saving Club and following the track through to The Spit wall and back.